- Campylobacter infection (also called campylobacteriosis) is a bacterial infection.

 - have contact with contaminated pets or farm animals

-You are more likely to pick up a campylobacter infection if you have an impaired immune system or if you are malnourished.
+You are more likely to pick up a campylobacter infection if you are very young or elderly, have an impaired immune system, or if you are malnourished.

 Symptoms usually appear between 2 and 5 days after infection.
 The illness usually starts with a fever, followed by stomach cramps and diarrhoea, which might be bloody.
 Most people with campylobacter infection don’t vomit.